 YeDUFs in Hillenmeyer, 2008 conditionally-essential genes

-The Hillenmeyer, 2008 study provided results of genome-wide heterozygous and homozygous single-gene knockout experiments across a range of different chemical and nutrient conditions.
+Hillenmeyer et al. 2008 provided results of genome-wide heterozygous and homozygous single-gene knockout experiments across a range of different chemical and nutrient conditions.
 The findings indicate that the essentiality of many genes can only be observed under one or more such limiting conditions, and further suggest that clustering of conditional essentiality profiles, binary vectors wherein essentiality under each condition is represented as either a 1 or a 0, for essential or non-essential, can lead to clues about common function between genes.

-Chemical fitness profiles were downloaded from Hillenmeyer et al. 2008.
-There were both homozygous knockout and heterozygous knockout datasets.
-The latter implies a stricter definition of conditional essentiality, since a growth change must observed after only one allele, rather than both, have been deleted.
-Because of ………………………….In addition to co-fitness quantities (on a scale of -1 to 1), both homozygous and heterozygous knockout datasets contain an r-value, or ratio of growth before to growth after gene knockout, for each gene under a range of 636 different chemical and nutrient challenge conditions comprising 316 distinct chemical compound.
+Chemical fitness profiles were downloaded from Hillenmeyer et al. 2008, including both homozygous knockout and heterozygous knockout datasets.
+The latter implies a stricter definition of conditional essentiality, since a growth change must be observed after only one allele, rather than both, have been deleted.
+In addition to co-fitness quantities (on a scale of -1 to 1), both homozygous and heterozygous knockout datasets contain an r-value, or ratio of growth before / after gene knockout, for each gene under a range of 636 different chemical and nutrient challenge conditions comprising 316 distinct chemical compounds.
 The 636 conditions varied by chemical compound as well as by dosage, time of exposure, and experimental equipment.
 A higher r-value indicates a greater essentiality of the protein for the specific condition.
 Proteins were assumed to be conditionally essential if they had an r-value ≥ 2.0.
 Conditionally-essential proteins were examined for yeDUFs.
 A “fitness profile” consisting of a vector of 0s and 1 was generated for each yeDUF found in at least 1 conditionally-essential gene, for at least 1 chemical condition.
 Fitness profiles from yeDUFs in heterozygous-knockout conditionally-essential proteins were clustered hierarchically and visualized in R. Because a single-allele knockout they represented a stricter definition of conditional essentiality (knockout

 Results

 Inference of yeDUFs

 A total of 199 yeDUFs were inferred for yeast, 120 for Saccharomyces cerevisiae (Sc) and 148 for Schizosaccharomyces pombe (Sp).
 Approximately one-third of yeDUFs (69 / 199) were found to be essential in both species of yeast (Figure 2, bottom).
-More yeDUFs were inferred using the expectation-maximization (EM) method than were inferred using the rule-based method, and most rule-based inferences were redundant with EM inferences (only 2 and 8 yeDUFs were inferred exclusively using rules, for Sc and Sp, respectively).
+More yeDUFs were inferred using the expectation-maximization (EM) method than were inferred using the rule-based method.
+However, most rule-based inferences were redundant with EM inferences (only 2 and 8 yeDUFs were inferred exclusively using rules, for Sc and Sp, respectively).

 Conservation analysis of yeDUFs